-- All IFB's will be advertised for a minimum for ten (10) days in a paper of general circulation in the area of the project and on the Commonwealth of Virginias electronic procurement website (eVA). - The Procurement Head may determine whether a pre-bid conference is necessary.
-If a pre-bid conference is determined to be necessary, all interested bidders are invited and encouraged to attend. - Any changes or clarifications that are identified subsequent to publication of the IFB will be made in writing in the form of an addendum and provided to all interested bidders. - Formal bids must be sealed when received.
-Bids will be opened in public.
+- 1. All IFB's will be advertised for a minimum of ten (10) days on the Commonwealth of Virginia's electronic procurement website (eVA). - 2.
+The Procurement Head may determine whether a pre-bid conference is necessary.
+If a pre-bid conference is determined to be necessary, all interested bidders are invited and encouraged to attend. - 3.
+Any changes or clarifications that are identified subsequent to publication of the IFB will be made in writing in the form of an addendum provided to all interested bidders and posted to eVA. - 4.
+Formal bids must be sealed when received.
+Bids may be opened in public.
 After receiving and opening the bidder's responses, the selection process shall begin to determine the lowest cost Responsive and Responsible bid.
-Bidders references may also be requested and contacted. - The award shall be made prior to any negotiations taking place. - If the lowest apparent responsive bid submitted by a responsible bidder is 25% or more below the next lowest bid, the Procurement Head or designee will request that the low bidder confirm its bid price in writing, to avoid delays associated with awards to companies that have made a mistake in their bid price.
-If the bidder claims that that the low bid was the result of a mistake, proceed in accordance with Section 4.8.
-If the apparent low bidder confirms it low price in writing, then VPA may proceed with the award
+Bidder's references may also be requested and contacted. - 5.
+The award shall be made prior to any negotiations taking place. - 6.
+If the lowest apparent responsive bid submitted by a responsible bidder is 25% or more below the next lowest bid, the Procurement Head or designee will request that the low bidder confirm its bid price in writing, to avoid delays associated with awards to companies that have made a mistake in their bid price.
+If the bidder claims that the low bid was the result of a mistake, proceed in accordance with Section 4.11.
+If the apparent low bidder confirms it low price in writing, then VPA may proceed with the award.